Parking/Public Transportation | Facilities | Juror Fees | Building Security | Reporting for Duty

 The United States Courthouse is a Level 4 security building.
 There is a 100% ID check for all persons entering the facility.
 Also, it is against the law to bring any type of weapon on the property.
 This includes guns, knives, and OC/pepper spray.
 Please leave these items at home.

-Enclosed you will find a Notice to Appear instructing you to report on a certain day, time and before a particular Judge.
+When you are needed you wil receive a Notice to Appear instructing you to report on a certain day, time and before a particular Judge.
 It is important that you report on time.
 The doors to the building do not open until 8:00 a.m.
 Jury selection can take up to five hours.
-If you are not selected to serve for this trial, you will be permitted to leave after the selection process.
+If you are not selected to serve for the trial, you will be permitted to leave after the selection process.
 If selected, you may be required to remain at the courthouse for the remainder of the day, and you will need to return each day until the trial is finished.
 Most trials last from three to five days.

 Your term of service is an “on-call” term of three (3) months.
 This does not mean that you will be reporting every day for three months.
 However, you may be called at anytime during that period.
 If you report for jury duty and are not selected, you will probably receive another notice to appear at a later date during your three month term.